Fawn Krieger: The Civics of Metaphysics

 Other research similarly informs Krieger’s work.
 In our conversation for this article, she spoke about a trip to explore prehistoric drawings and carvings in Upper Paleolithic caves in Spain.
 One cave in particular, the Hornos de la Peña cave in the Cantabrian mountains, drew her attention because of an ancient shaman carved on its wall.
 She described her experience inside this tiny cave with her partner and their guide, turning around to see this magical human figure carved into the wall up close by flashlight.
 We then talked about the purpose of cave drawings: for communal purposes, for sharing images, or for ritual.
 The activity of sharing images deep within the earth seems to describe a collective veneration and cognizing of relevant visual forms.
 It’s not difficult to view Krieger’s work operating the same way.

 Ancient artifacts, brutalism, modern design, and the subject of 20th-century war frame Krieger’s current show—recently opened at Soloway—titled State of Matter.
-Curated by Soloway’s Founding Co-Director, Annette Wehrhahn, the show consists of some near 60 works in the same manageable, interactive scale as in Ruin Value.
+Curated by Soloway’s Founding Co-Director, Annette Wehrhahn, the show consists of some nearly 60 works in the same manageable, interactive scale as in Ruin Value.
 Most of the works begin with vessel-type forms in clay that have been filled with dyed concrete.
 Smaller ceramic objects are then pushed into the hardening concrete, squishing out and displacing it.
 The work describes voids and volumes, resistance and action, material and experience.
 Here, the physical, the temporal, and the eternal coalesce into a singularity.

 In the gallery setting, the explorative levity of Krieger’s objects compliments the collective gravity of materiality, public discourse, haptics, and metaphysics.
 Color, shape, density, and the objects’ manipulation are communicated through properties, shapes, and relationships forged between actions and things.
 Krieger’s theatricalizing of the receptivity and resistance of both volume and mass are preserved as physical semiotics.
 It seems that the universe in all its profundity, and at its most existential, can be demonstrated and explored at this accessible and personal scale.

 The frozen, interactive arena reflected in each object shows phenomena scaling from the personal to the universal.
-They reflect decisions in relation to the innate ways materials behave and act—the natures of our surroundings and our intuition.
-Rather than the subjects of Krieger’s research being the models as we once thought, we realize it’s the other way around—her work is a model that helps us understand everything else.
+They reflect decisions in relation to the innate ways materials behave and act—the nature of our surroundings and our intuition.
+Rather than the subjects of Krieger’s research being the models we once thought, we realize it’s the other way around—her work is a model that helps us understand everything else.

 (All images © Fawn Krieger unless otherwise noted)